-The evolution of the SO-induced \Lande\ factor in the other rotation planes, as depicted in Figs.~\ref{fig:Lande_anisotropy}(c-i), is in general a result of the interplay between the wavefunction localization, which is determined by orbital effects, and the electron spin direction, which is defined by both the SO interaction and the external magnetic field.
-It is worth noting that when the magnetic field has a component along the $y$ or the $z$ axis, the off-diagonal elements of the $\mathbf{g}_{SO}$ tensor may also contribute significantly to the effective \Lande\ factor - the magnitudes of $\langle g_{SO}^{xy(yx)} \rangle$ in Figs.~\ref{fig:Lande_anisotropy}(d,e,g) are comparable to those of the diagonal elements.
+The evolution of the SO-induced \Lande\ factor in the $xy$ rotation planes, the second for which we observe two fold anisotropy and depicted in Figs.~\ref{fig:Lande_anisotropy}(c-f), is in general a result of the interplay between the wavefunction localization, which is determined by orbital effects, and the electron spin direction, which is defined by both the SO interaction and the external magnetic field.
+It is worth noting that when the magnetic field has a component along the $y$ axis, the off-diagonal elements of the $\mathbf{g}_{SO}$ tensor may also contribute significantly to the effective \Lande\ factor - the magnitudes of $\langle g_{SO}^{xy(yx)} \rangle$ in Figs.~\ref{fig:Lande_anisotropy}(d,e) are comparable to those of the diagonal elements.

-Although the maps of the $\mathbf{g}_{SO}$ tensor elements presented so far provide valuable information and offer a precise representation of the physical phenomena underlying their evolution, it becomes challenging to directly compare them with results of recent experimental evidence.
+Although the maps of the $\mathbf{g}_{SO}$ tensor elements presented so far provide valuable information and offer a precise representation of the physical phenomena underlying the anisotropy of $\gstar$, it becomes challenging to directly compare them with results of recent experimental evidence.
 In experiments, the $k_z$ vector is often not well-defined, and what is typically obtained is an average value of $\gstar$ over all electronic states involved in the transport.
 For this reason we define the mean value of $\mathbf{g}_{SO}$ tensor elements averaged over all occupied states